- Associate Professor of Chemistry and Biochemistry

 - Chair of Chemistry and Biochemistry

 - BA, Lawrence University, 1996

-Research Interests: bioanalytical chemistry, aptamers, biosensors, capillary electrophoresis
+Rebecca Whelan’s interests are bioanalytical chemistry, aptamers, biosensors, and capillary electrophoresis.

 Research in the Whelan lab is motivated by the need to detect and treat ovarian cancer in its early stages, when therapeutic intervention is most effective.
 We approach the problem of ovarian cancer detection with a diverse tool kit drawn from bioanalytical chemistry, molecular biology, bioinformatics, and nanoscience.
 We have an abiding interest in fundamental analytical method development as well as biomedical and clinical application.
 Four major projects are currently supported by the National Cancer Institute of the National Institutes of Health.